-- This appendix should not exceed 2 pages including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard 8.5" by 11" paper with 1 inch margins (top, bottom, left, and right) - Do not attach a separate file. - This appendix will not count in the project narrative page limitation.
+- This appendix should not exceed two (2) pages per HEP research thrust where support is being requested in the application, including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard letter-size (8.5 x 11 inch) paper with 1 inch margins (top, bottom, left, and right).
+The font must not be smaller than 11 point. - Do not attach a separate file. - This appendix will not count in the project narrative page limitation.